Upper Mustang Trek

 Trek back to Jomsom (2,710m/ 8,891ft) from Chusang: 6 to 7 hours

 This is the last morning of trekking in Upper Mustang.
 You will follow the path along the riverbed of the Kali Gandaki River.
 The terrain alternates between river flats and short climbs along the eroded cliffs.
-After crossing a metal footbridge, you arrive at the beautiful Tanbge Village.
+After crossing a metal footbridge, you arrive at the beautiful Tanbge Village

 Tange is one of the most culturally preserved villages in Lower Mustang.
 It has narrow alleys, whitewashed homes and tall chortens.
 As you continue walking south, the trail leads you to Kagbeni Village, a symbolic exit point of Upper Mustang.